General Information

 Academic Emphasis

-- Academic emphases are designed to expose students to a subject matter/discipline and represent a “suggestion of classes” or “possible sequence” of classes.
+- Academic emphases are designed to expose students to a subject matter/discipline and represent a “suggested classes” or “possible sequence” of classes.

-- Emphasis areas are not transcribed on student transcripts but can be informally used to reference a breadth of work in an area.
+- areas Academic emphases are not transcribed on student transcripts but can be informally used to reference a breadth of work in an area.

-- Emphasis areas are informed by Guided Pathways Maps and not driven by transferability, community partnerships or articulation agreements.
+- Academic emphases are informed by Guided Pathways Maps and not driven by transferability, community partnerships or articulation agreements.
 They aim to support the student experience and provide exposure to a wider breadth of course work in an “area”.

 Academic Option

-- Options are available to Professional Technical/CTE programs only.
+- Academic options are available to career-technical programs only.

-- Options represent a grouping of classes within a focus area and the option once completed is transcribed on student transcripts.
+- Academic options represent a grouping of classes within a focus area and are transcribed on student transcripts.

 Online Learning Degrees